wahidcs50/Bench-mark-of-SVM-KNN-DT-and-CNN-on-XRD-dataset/README.md

 # Summary
-In the present article, we investigated the performance of machine learning approaches on XRD datasets.
+In the our research article, we investigated the performance of machine learning approaches on XRD datasets.
 The machine learning models had to classify crystal systems of materials.
 Instead of utilizing the tabular data format, the study employed